-Hitchens On Rick Perry And gOdPosted by Phil Ferguson on August 31st, 2011 – Comments Off – Posted in atheists, politics
+Hitchens On Rick Perry And gOdPosted by Phil Ferguson on August 31st, 2011 – Comments Off on Hitchens On Rick Perry And gOd – Posted in atheists, politics

 Does the Texas governor believe his idiotic religious rhetoric, or is he just pandering for votes?